agmalpartida/brand/content/posts/Keycloak/index.md

     The user navigates to another app.
 This app redirects to Keycloak.
     Keycloak recognizes the user’s session and grants access without requiring a new login.

+## OpenID Connect

+OpenID Connect (OIDC), an identity layer built on top of OAuth2.
+OIDC is supported by most identity providers OpenID Connect (OIDC) is an authentication protocol that is an extension of OAuth 2.0.

+OAuth 2.0 is a framework for building authorization protocols and is incomplete.
+OIDC, however, is a full authentication and authorization protocol that uses the Json Web Token (JWT) standards.
+The JWT standards define an identity token JSON format and methods to digitally sign and encrypt data in a compact and web-friendly way.

+In general, OIDC implements two use cases.
+The first case is an application requesting that a Keycloak server authenticates a user.
+Upon successful login, the application receives an identity token and an access token.
+The identity token contains user information including user name, email, and profile information.
+The realm digitally signs the access token which contains access information (such as user role mappings) that applications use to determine the resources users can access in the application.

+The second use case is a client accessing remote services.

+    The client requests an access token from Keycloak to invoke on remote services on behalf of the user.

+    Keycloak authenticates the user and asks the user for consent to grant access to the requesting client.

+    The client receives the access token which is digitally signed by the realm.

+    The client makes REST requests on remote services using the access token.

+    The remote REST service extracts the access token.

+    The remote REST service verifies the tokens signature.

+    The remote REST service decides, based on access information within the token, to process or reject the request.

 ## Core concepts and terms

 Consider these core concepts and terms before attempting to use Keycloak to secure your web applications and REST services.